Ouddorp Connection

 Surroundings

-The schurveling is a unique landscape form that can only be found in Ouddorp and the surrounding area.
-The approximately 3 meter high naturally planted sand embankments on the edge of the fields were once created out of emergency.
-A fertile layer lay beneath the sandy soil where people could grow their products.
-That is why the top layer was excavated and accumulated on the edge of the fields.
-Such a sand embankment was formerly called a "hamete" and is probably the origin of the name Hameeteman, which is still common in the area.
+The schurveling is a unique landscape feature that can only be found in Ouddorp and its surroundings.
+These approx. 3-metre-high, naturally vegetated sand walls at the edges of the fields arose out of necessity.
+Beneath the sandy topsoil lay a fertile layer on which crops could be grown.
+Therefore, the upper layer was dug off and piled up at the edge of the fields.
+Such a sand wall used to be called a “hamete” and is probably the origin of the surname Hameeteman, which still occurs frequently in the area.

 To do's in Goeree Overflakkee: